gopher64/gopher64/README.md

 In order to use a controller (for example, an Xbox controller), run `./gopher64 --list-controllers` to get a list of attached controllers, and then assign it by doing `./gopher64 --assign-controller <controller_number> --port 1`

+## netplay

+Gopher64 supports netplay (online play with others).
+It has a few public netplay servers.
+If you are interested in running a public netplay server, please let me know (open an issue or discussion, or contact me on Discord).
+You can also run the server (https://github.com/simple64/simple64-netplay-server) yourself on a LAN.

 ## portable mode

 If you would like to keep all the game data in the same folder as executable, you just need to create a file called "portable.txt" in the same directory as the executable.